The Engineering Institute of Technology (EIT) is registered and accredited to offer both degree and vocational programs.

 The Engineering Council of South Africa (ECSA) aims to promote a high level of education and training of practitioners in the engineering profession.
 Members may be able to claim CPD hours for EIT programs as part of Category 3, “individual activities”, and should contact ECSA for procedures (click here to find out more).
 ECSA is also a signatory to the Dublin Accord, an international agreement which provides international professional recognition of selected programs.

-South African students who successfully complete an EIT Advanced Diploma and other qualifications have the option to apply for recognition within the education system by SAQA.
+South African students who successfully complete an EIT qualifications have the option to apply for recognition within the education system by SAQA.
 On application by past graduates, SAQA has previously assessed the EIT Advanced Diploma as a “foreign qualification” at Level 6 (the same level that it is in Australia).

 The Institute of Measurement and Control in the United Kingdom is Britain's foremost professional body for the Automation Industry.
 An EIT Advanced Diploma is recognised by the Institute of Measurement and Control as contributing to the ‘initial professional development’ required for eventual registration as Chartered or Incorporated Engineers.
 The Advanced Diploma is also approved by the Institute as providing CPD.